-Matthew Shepard Laid To Rest At National Cathedral
+'You Are Safe Now': Matthew Shepard Laid To Rest At National Cathedral

 The act expanded an existing federal hate-crimes law to include crimes based on a victim's sexual orientation, gender identity or disability.
 Shepard's killing became the basis for a play, The Laramie Project, which brought widespread attention to the problem of homophobia.
 Shepard's parents, Dennis and Judy Shepard, established the Matthew Shepard Foundation and became activists for gay rights and more vigorous prosecution of hate crimes.

-Shepard's funeral in 1998 was met with noisy protests by anti-gay militants, and for 20 years his parents were reluctant to bury their son's ashes for fear any gravesite would be desecrated.
-The decision to seek his interment at the National Cathedral came as a result of the Shepards' friendship with Bishop Robinson.
-Robinson contacted the cathedral dean, the Rev. Randolph Marshall Hollerith, and Washington's Episcopal bishop, Mariann Edgar Budde, both of whom readily agreed to the placement of Shepard's ashes in the cathedral crypt.
+Shepard's funeral in 1998 was met with noisy protests by anti-gay militants.
+The decision to seek his interment at Washington National Cathedral came as a result of the Shepards' friendship with Bishop Robinson.
+Robinson contacted the cathedral dean, the Rev. Randolph Marshall Hollerith, and Washington's Episcopal bishop, Budde, both of whom readily agreed to the placement of Shepard's ashes in the cathedral crypt.

 "The Shepards realized they had not come to full closure" over their son's murder, Robinson told NPR in an interview prior to the interment ceremony.
 "They began to think this might be the time to lay Matthew to rest."